Stage 4 Mesothelioma

 Stage 4 Mesothelioma FAQs

-The average mesothelioma stage 4 life expectancy is 12 months.
+The average mesothelioma stage 4 life expectancy is 13.1 months, according to the National Cancer Database.
 However, each patient is unique.
 Depending on which treatments you qualify for and how your cancer responds, you could live much longer.

-A mesothelioma doctor can give you a better idea of your prognosis after you’ve been accurately diagnosed.
+A mesothelioma doctor can give you a better idea of your prognosis after you’ve been diagnosed.

 How long are the final stages of mesothelioma?